The Soldier's Details

 In 1910 Murray Climie at the age of 27 years was killed in a mining accident at Sons of Gwalia mine.
 His son Aussie would have been about 3 years of age.
 One can’t imagine was a terrible calamity this would have been for this young mother and her son.

 Although the name used is Charles Climie, it is believed to be an error in his christian name.

 During 1942 when Aussie was a POW at Singapore his mother died in May.
 It is unknown whether Aussie ever learnt of his mother’s death before he died.
 Eliza Climie had remarried, and Aussie had at least one half-sister Dorothy Bransby, who he recorded as his NOK on his enlistment papers.

 Not only was the early death of Ossie’s father Murray a huge loss for his young wife and son – Murray, his mother Louisa Isabella Climie (nee Clarkson) and his siblings endured some very truamatic years.
-The following is not in any way intended to bring about gossip – however it does place light on family relations and events which affected the Climie family for decades.
+The following is not in any way intended to hurt family members – however it does show family relations and events which affected the Climie family for decades.

 Murray Climie’s parents Campbell Austin Climie and Louise Isabella Clarkson married 1975 in Victoria.

 There were about 4 daughters and two sons born.

 In about 1895, about 20 years later, Campbell Climie moved to WA to the goldfields.
 It appears that at about this time Louisa and family remained in Victoria.
 These arrangements were not unusual.
 The Goldfields lured thousands of men from around Australia and other parts of the world.
 Men looking for work, some looking to make their fortune.
 Conditions were not ideal for wives and families.
 Often miners lived in very rough quarters nearby to the mines whilst their families lived in towns such as Coolgardie.

 Aussie Climie’s father Murray was born about 1883 and he had three younger sisters, an older sister and an older brother George.